 5.Are you allowed to cycle with headphones?

 Yes, you are allowed to listen to music while cycling.
-Counter-intuitively, even though you are not allowed to use your phone, blasting the latest Taylor Swift album on repeat while cycling is totally ok.
+Counter-intuitively, even though you are not allowed to use your phone, blasting your favourite tunes while cycling is totally ok.
 Cool, even.
-And if a Kanye song somehow made its way into the playlist, you will have to safely stop and only then pull your phone out to change it, as operating a phone while cycling is still illegal.
+And if a boring song somehow made its way into the playlist, you will have to safely stop and only then pull your phone out to change it, as operating a phone while cycling is still illegal.
 Tough life.

 6.Do you need a licence for biking?